abrasive/shairport/README.md

 To maintain the exact latency required, if an output device is running slow relative to the source, Shairport Sync will delete frames of audio to allow the device to keep up.
 If the output device is running fast, Shairport Sync will insert frames to keep time.
 The number of frames inserted or deleted is so small as to be almost inaudible on normal audio material.
 Frames are inserted or deleted as necessary at pseudorandom intervals.
 Alternatively, with `libsoxr` support, Shairport Sync can resample the audio feed to ensure the output device can keep up.
 This is less obtrusive than insertion and deletion but requires a good deal of processing power — most embedded devices probably can't support it.
 The process of insertion/deletion or resampling is rather inelegantly called “stuffing”.

-There are four default latency settings, chosen automatically.
-One latency matches the latency used by recent versions of iTunes when playing audio and another matches the latency used by so-called "AirPlay" devices — iOS devices and iTunes and Quicktime Player when they are playing video.
-A third latency is used when the audio source is `forked-daapd`.
-The fourth latency is the default if no other latency is chosen and is used for older versions of iTunes.
+The exact latency to be used is specified by the source when it negotiates with Shaiport Sync.
+Most sources set a latency of 88,200 frames -- exactly two seconds.
+Recent versions of iTunes and forkedDaapd use a latency of 99,577 frames (pretty close to the 99,400 frames estimated from listening tests!).

 Shairport Sync is a pretty substantial rewrite of the fantastic work done in Shairport 1.0 by James Laird and others — please see https://github.com/abrasive/shairport/blob/master/README.md#contributors-to-version-1x for a list of the contributors to Shairport 1.x and Shairport 0.x.
 From a "heritage" point of view, Shairport Sync is a fork of Shairport 1.0.

-Shairport Sync is designed for Linux and ALSA.
+Shairport Sync is mainly designed for `alsa` and thus for Linux, though `alsa` has been ported to FreeBSD, so Shairport Sync runs in FreeBSD too.
 It must have direct access to the output device, which must be a real sound card capable of working with 44,100 samples per second interleaved PCM stereo (you'll get a message in the logfile if there's a problem).

 For more about the motivation behind Shairport Sync, please see the wiki at https://github.com/mikebrady/shairport-sync/wiki.